bgigurtsis/blog/_posts/2025-02-16-securingrds.md

 comments: true
 ---

+Or, a secure alternative to traditional RDS access using SSO, IAM, and ephemeral RDS login tokens.

 # Part 0: Introduction

 Accessing RDS from human endpoints traditionally involves managing static credentials, VPN connections, and/or exposing bastion hosts to the internet.